 What can you do with a Master’s in Organizational Leadership?

 But what can you do with a master’s in organizational leadership, exactly?
 We identified seven careers you can work toward with an MAOL.
-Keep reading to see what’s possible with this versatile degree.
+You may just find your next opportunity in the list below.
+Learn more about potential jobs in this field of study:

 1. Human resources manager

-A career in human resources (HR) is one of the most common paths for those with an organizational leadership degree.
-This is because organizational leadership’s underlying purpose is to improve the internal workings of a business.
+Human resources (HR) is one of the most common career fields for those with a MAOL This is because the purpose of organizational leadership is to improve the internal workings of a business.

 HR managers do this by bridging an organization’s leadership and management teams to the rest of the employees.
 They strive to use the company’s talent efficiently and maintain high employee satisfaction.